-^{}Excludes a fourth female Alternate Director
+\Excludes a fourth female Alternate Director appointed in 2022.

-Plans - To reach the targets in accordance with the targeted timeline, the Board will be guided by the Board Diversity Policy in making decisions on appointment, re-election or retirement of its members and the NC will conduct an annual diversity review to ensure: (i) the effectiveness of the policy; and (ii) the objectives of the policy are still relevant and fit for the intended purpose.
+Plans - To reach the targets in accordance with the targeted timeline, the Board will be guided by the Company's Board Diversity Policy in making decisions on appointment, re-election or retirement of its members.
+The NC will conduct an annual diversity review to ensure: (i) the effectiveness of the policy; and (ii) that the objectives of the policy are still relevant and fit for the intended purpose.